cihanozcelik/StateMachineLib/README.md

 (state2 < state1).When(elapsedTime => elapsedTime > 2.0f); // (target < source) is equivalent
 (state1 > state2).After(3.5f); // After a specific duration

 // 2.
-Transition by Event
-(state1 > state2).On<MyGameEvent>();
+Transition by Event (listens to BOTH global and local events automatically) (state1 > state2).On<MyGameEvent>();
 (state1 > state2).On<MyGameEvent>(evt => evt.Value > 5); // With predicate
 (state1 > state2).On(EventBus<MyGameEvent>.Where<MyParam>("filterKey")); // With query